top of page

 In 1938, Elder Pan received Tao at Haoran Hall in Tianjin through Elder Liu Mengrong (劉夢榮道長).
 The next year, he gave himself fully to the mission and became a hall steward (壇主).
 Later, he received Heaven’s Mandate and was appointed a Delegated Teacher.
 With his own savings, he founded Bao Guang Hall (寶光壇) in Shanghai, working tirelessly day and night to spread Tao.

 Within ten years, Bao Guang Hall had grown into a vast network—reaching ten provinces, Taiwan, and Hong Kong, with more than 2,000 sacred halls.
 It became the most well-known of the five great halls in Shanghai.
-Elder Pan gave freely, even offering fifty taels of gold and two hundred acres of land to deliver the spirit of Bi Gan (比幹)—a loyal minister from ancient times—out of the Temporary Heaven.
+Elder Pan gave freely, even offering fifty taels of gold and two hundred acres of land to deliver the spirit of Bi Gan (比幹)—a loyal minister from ancient times—from Temporary Heaven.

 In 1947, trouble swept through Taiwan.
 Eighty-five junior peers and three Delegated Teachers were arrested.
 Elder Pan rushed back to help.
 For eighteen long months, he prayed, worked, and did all he could until they were set free.